brudfors/deep-learning-testbed/README.md

 Code for doing deep learning, mostly on medical images (in python)

-## Install Anaconda (I use 4.7.11)
+## Install Anaconda
-I use the latest 3.7 Linux version from https://www.anaconda.com/distribution/#download-section.
+I use the latest Python 3.7 Linux version from https://www.anaconda.com/distribution/#download-section.
+At the time of writing the version is 4.7.11.

 ## Install TensorFlow 1.9 (CPU)
 * (conda env list)